stelzinga/MF/MGT_99.Legend.md

 For a listed company Equity represents the net worth of the Venture and is the difference between Assets and Liabilities.
 For a non-listed company, the name used is Capital.
 Equity includes Shares issued as well as retained Earnings.
 Issuing Shares relinquishes control of the company to Shareholders who expect sustained positive performance of the company i.e., Earnings redistributed as Dividends or share price increase or both.
 As a form of funding, it is long term and infrequent.
 It is mostly a concern for Management on company level.

 ### Management
 The Management Functions of the POLC i.e., Planning, Organising, Leading and Controlling, academically explain the foundations that continuously drive and optimise Operations.
-They are the four main deliverables of Management and are what Management in its essence is about.
+These are the four main deliverables of Management and are what Management in its essence is about (they are all discussed in detail below).
 In addition to the above four Management Functions, there are two more deliverables within Management.
 The first one is the *Management Cycle*, or *MC*, which reflects the continuous performance of the four Management Functions, but expressed in terms of the key deliverables of Operations: *Revenue*, *Cost*, *Risk*, *Run*, and *Change*, with the rest of the Profile Tree Items (Staff, Assets, Suppliers, Equity, HR, Finance, etc.) all captured in the generic cycle called *General Management*, *General* or just *Management*.
 Combined with *Intel* as the information contributing step, these 7 items of the Management Cycle are referred to as *Managerial 7*.
 The second deliverable of Management is *Management Improvement*, which, as the name suggests, involves improving the performance of Management itself, including improving Managers.
 Note that involvement in the deliverables in Management, Planning, Organising, Leading and Controlling depends on the *Management Level* e.g., CEO, department head, line manager, team leader, etc.

 ### Planning